ASQ Weekend of Music

 Renaissance Tours can assist you with your travel arrangements

 The Australian String Quartet was established in 1985 and is Quartet-in-Residence at the Elder Conservatorium of Music, University of Adelaide.
-The core of ASQ’s Australian program is its National Season in Adelaide, Brisbane, Melbourne, Perth and Sydney, supplemented by considerable regional touring, the Dunkeld Weekend of Music in the Southern Grampians of Victoria and the Margaret River Weekend of Music in Western Australia.
+The core of ASQ’s Australian programme is its National Season in Adelaide, Brisbane, Melbourne, Perth and Sydney, supplemented by considerable regional touring, the Dunkeld Weekend of Music in the Southern Grampians of Victoria and the Margaret River Weekend of Music in Western Australia.